 Closing Character “Meet and Greet” Lines, Unexpectedly

-You spot your child's favorite character from across the way.
+You spot your child’s favorite Disney character from across the way.
 You calmly grab your child by the hand and quicken your pace in the direction of a growing line.
 Your child starts to vibrate with excitement once they see what they are in line for.
 Fifteen minutes later your child is nearing jumping out of their skin, just a handful of people from the front of the line.
-Only four families in front now and a cast member walks towards you smiling.
+Only four families are in the front now and a cast member walks towards you smiling.
 Their arm reaches in front of you with the other up in the air.

 And then it happens.